Arrayscape/ASG-XBLive/README.md

 )

 func main() {
-    // Create a new client with your Microsoft Entra ID client ID client, err := xblive.New("your-client-id-here")
+    // Create a new client
+    client, err := xblive.New(xblive.Config{
+        ClientID: "your-client-id-here",
+    })
     if err != nil {
         log.Fatal(err)
     }